-Carlo Carraro, Valentina Bosetti, Massimo Tavoni, Thomas F. Rutherford, Richard Richels, Geoffrey Blanford 07 December 2009
+Carlo Carraro, Valentina Bosetti, Massimo Tavoni, Thomas F. Rutherford, Richard Richels, Geoffrey Blanford, Monday, December 7, 2009

 China and other key developing countries must participate for any global carbon deal to succeed, but they make a strong case for a free pass.
 What can be done?
 This column says that they could commit now to accept pre-specified future emission reduction targets in order to effectively address these concerns.

 Jaime de Melo, Nicole A. Mathys, Jean-Marie Grether, Saturday, November 28, 2009